From greasy food & sunbeds to treating spots with toothpaste, we investigate the truth behind common acne myths

 Myth: Only teenagers get acne

 Our sebaceous glands are particularly sensitive to hormones.
-So yes, while many people do experience acne during their teenage years, changes in hormones during your adult life can also cause acne.
+So yes, while acne is common during teenage years, changes in hormones during adult life can also cause acne.

 Hormone changes during the menstrual cycle or pregnancy can affect the amount of sebum our skin produces, which can lead to acne.
 As women generally experience more changes in their hormone levels, adult acne tends to affect women more than men.